ninbura/nvim/readme.md

         - ```
           nano ~/.profile
           ```
-    - After completing the instructions above, run the following commands.
+5. restart your computer
+   - You could techincally get away with sourcing your `~/.profile` but I consistently have issues with this... so I restart.
+6. configure nvm
     - ```Bash
       nvm install --lts
       nvm use --lts
       ```
-5. restart your computer
-   - You could techincally get away with sourcing your `~/.profile` but I consistently have issues with this...
-I restart
-5. #### git clone this repository into the relevant location
+7. #### git clone this repository into the relevant location
     - as the primary configuration
         - https
             - ```Bash